myndpm/open-source/libs/tools/stylus2scss/README.md

 - If the sass-migrator fails because the stylus file had a faulty conversion, you can re-run with the `--migration` only option as many times as needed.

+- The selector `&#id` produces a conversion error, you need to remove `&` and restore it later on.

 ## Credits

 Based on [stylus-converter](https://github.com/txs1992/stylus-converter)